instructlab/instructlab/docs/maintainers/ci.md

 ## Unit tests

-Unit tests test specific components or features of InstructLab in isolation.
+Unit tests validate specific components or features of InstructLab in isolation.
 InstructLab CI runs these tests on CPU-only Ubuntu runners using Python 3.11.

 In general, all code changes should add a new unit test or modify an existing unit test.